holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The calibration result favors the existing FedAvgM path with the original `moderate_cnn` architecture.
-The best stack is now FedAvgM `server_lr=1.5`, `server_momentum=0.35`, default client LR, epoch-based local training, `weight_decay=3.5e-4`, and enabled gradient centralization.
+The best stack is now FedAvgM `server_lr=1.5`, `server_momentum=0.35`, default client LR, epoch-based local training with `aggregation_epochs=5`, `weight_decay=3.5e-4`, and enabled gradient centralization.
 FedLC and label smoothing came close but did not justify new client loss paths.
 FedAdam is currently unsafe or ineffective at tested settings.
 Exact local-step training and registered architecture variants regressed.
 The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2`.
 Parallel run launches should also set unique pycache prefixes to avoid validator races.

 ## Contract check